LSSTDESC/ComputingInfrastructure/doc/LSST_DESC_Notes/template_LSST_DESC_Note.rst

 *Heather Kelly, Phil Marshall*

 .. |date| date::
-This document was generated on: |date|
+This Note was generated on: |date|

 Introduction
 ============
-This is a template LSST DESC Note, for you to adapt for your own work.
+This is a template restructuredtext LSST DESC Note, for you to adapt for your own work.
 It also contains instructions for how to get started writing a note.

 Getting Started
 ===============